Functorial transfer between relative trace formulas in rank one: Introduction

 Let $X$ be one of the spaces in Table \eqref{thetable}, with a reductive group $G$ acting on it, and let $G^*$ denote the group $\PGL_2$, if $\check G_X=\SL_2$, or $\SL_2$, if $\check G_X=\PGL_2$.
 Let $N\subset G^*$ be the upper triangular unipotent subgroup, identified with the additive group $\Ga$ in the obvious way, and let $\psi: F\to \CC^\times$ be a nontrivial character, considered also as a character of $N$.
 We fix throughout an additive Haar measure on $F$, which is self-dual with respect to $\psi$.
-We extend the notation of Schwartz spaces to the quotient that we will denote by $(N,\psi)\backslash G^*/(N,\psi)$: If $A^*\subset G^*$ is the torus of diagonal elements, and $w = $, we embed $A^*$ in the affine quotient $N\backslash G^*\sslash N$ by $A^*\ni a \mapsto [wa]$, the class of the element $wa$, and let $\mathcal S(N,\psi\backslash G^*/N,\psi)$ denote the space of measures on $A^*$ of the form
+We extend the notation of Schwartz spaces to the quotient that we will denote by $N_\psi\backslash G^*/N_\psi$: If $A^*\subset G^*$ is the torus of diagonal elements, and $w = $, we embed $A^*$ in the affine quotient $N\backslash G^*\sslash N$ by $A^*\ni a \mapsto [wa]$, the class of the element $wa$, and let $\mathcal S(N_\psi\backslash G^*/N_\psi)$ denote the space of measures on $A^*$ of the form

-where $\Phi$ is a Schwartz \emph{function} on $G^*$, $\delta$ is the modular character of the upper triangular Borel subgroup, and $da$ is a Haar measure on $A^*$.
+where $\Phi$ is a Schwartz \emph{function} on $G^*$, $\delta$ is the modular character of the upper triangular Borel subgroup (the quotient of the right by the left Haar measure), and $da$ is a Haar measure on $A^*$.
 This is a twisted version of the pushforward of the measure $\Phi dg$ to $N\backslash G^*\sslash N$, which for suitable Haar measures reads:

 We also fix a coordinate on $A^*$ which we denote by